kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 The shell script executes following commands:

-a)compile the files
+a) Compile the files
 ```
 nvcc *.cu main.cpp -std=c++11
 ```

-b)runs the output a.out
+b) Runs the output a.out

 ```
 ./a.out
 ```

-c)plots the data from the text file of outputs(PICresult.txt) using python code in (plot.py)
+c) Plots the data from the text file of outputs(PICresult.txt) using python code in (plot.py)
 ```
 python plot.py
 ```